-What's different about this policy for September 2023?
-1
+What's different about this policy for September 2024?
+Error!
+Bookmark not defined.

-Introduction
+ntroduction 1

 Key people / dates 1

 What is this policy?
 2

 Who is it for; when is it reviewed?
 2

 Who is in charge of online safety?
 2

-What are the main online safety risks in 2023/2024?
+What were the main online safety risks in 2023/2024?
 2

 How will this policy be communicated?
 4

 Contents 4

-Overview 7
+Overview 6

-Aims 7
+Aims 6

-Further Help and Support 7

-Scope 8
+Scope 7

-Roles and responsibilities 8
+Roles and responsibilities 7

 Education and curriculum 8

-Handling safeguarding concerns and incidents 10
+Handling safeguarding concerns and incidents 9

-Actions where there are concerns about a child 11

-Sexting - sharing nudes and semi-nudes 13
+Nudes - sharing nudes and semi-nudes 10

-Upskirting 14

-Bullying 14
+Priority Areas 12

+E.G Upskirting [NAME - don't edit on contents page but in titles themselves] 12

+E.G Bullying [NAME - don't edit on contents page but in titles themselves] 12

-Child-on-child sexual violence and sexual harassment 14
+E.G Child-on-child sexual violence and sexual harassment [NAME - don't edit on conto titles themselves] ents page but in 12

-Misuse of school technology (devices, systems, networks or platforms) 15
+Misuse of school technology (devices, systems, networks or platforms) 12

-Social media incidents 15
+Social media incidents 13

+CCTV Error!
+Bookma ark not defined.

+Extremism 14

-Data protection and cybersecurity
+Data protection and cyber security 14

-Appropriate filtering and monitoring 17
+Appropriate filtering and monitoring

+Messaging/commenting systems (incl. email, learning platforms & more)

+Authorised systems 16

+Behaviour / usage principles of messaging/commenting systems 16

+Use of generative Al 17

+Online storage or learning platforms 17

+School website 17

+Digital images and video 18

+Social media 19

+Our SM presence 19

+Staff, pupils' and parents' SM presence 19

+Device usage 21